Journal of Physical Organic Chemistry

-Upload each figure as a separate file in either .tiff or .eps format, with the figure number and the top of the figure indicated.
+Figures can be included as part of the main document at the point where they are first mentioned or as a separate file in either .tiff or .eps format, with the figure number and the top of the figure indicated.
 Compound figures e.g. 1a, b, c should be uploaded as one figure.
 Tints are not acceptable.
 Lettering must be of a reasonable size that would still be clearly legible upon reduction, and consistent within each figure and set of figures.
 Where a key to symbols is required, please include this in the artwork itself, not in the figure legend.
 All illustrations must be supplied at the correct resolution:

 - Black and white and colour photos - 300 dpi